wallarm/product-documentation/docs/latest/api/overview.md

 Administrators can:

 * See, edit, disable/enable or remove all tokens in the company account.
 * Create private or shared tokens.
-Shared can be used by any user in the company account.
+Shared tokens can be used by any user in the company account.

 Administrators cannot: